 What is Iron (FE)?

-Iron is considered to be the tenth largest element in the universe and the metal with the greatest abundance on Earth.
+Iron is considered the tenth-largest element in the universe and the metal with the greatest abundance on Earth.
 It is believed that a significant portion of the iron in the Earth contributes to its magnetic field.
-Iron is also the most abundant element in the Earth, with amounts ranging from high at the inner core to about 5% in the outer crust.

 It is possible that the Earth’s inner core is made up of a single iron crystal, though it is more likely to be a mixture of iron and nickel.
 A metal that is removed from its magnetic field is iron.
 Iron is a metal that comes from iron ore, very rarely found in the free state.